MicrosoftDocs/power-pages-docs/power-pages-docs/configure/editing-sites.md

 - [Basic forms](../getting-started/add-form.md)
 - [Multistep forms](../getting-started/multistep-forms.md)

+> [!TIP]
+> When customizing sites created through Power Pages, we recommend that you use Power Pages design studio instead of Power Apps portals Studio.

 New themes and styling options introduced in the [Styling workspace](../getting-started/style-site.md) of the Power Pages design studio can't be customized using the [themes editor](/power-apps/maker/portals/theme-overview) in the Power Apps portals Studio.